acp18ab/Gradient-Analysis/README.md

    showing how data is likely to evolve over time.
 4. **Machine Learning Input**: Gradients can be used as features in machine learning models for time-series data to capture trends beyond raw values.

-In healthcare, such as glucose monitoring, gradient analysis can reveal rapid changes in glucose levels, helping to detect conditions like hyperglycemia or hypoglycemia and enabling timely interventions.